STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 activations (rw)   :   384 B (384 B) (1 segment) *
 ram (total)        :   384 B (384 B) = 384 + 0 + 0
 -----------------------------------------------------------------------------------------------------
-(*) 'input'/'output' buffers can be used from the activations buffer
+(*) 'input'/'output' buffers are allocated in the activations buffer
 ```

 If the ISPU-Toolchain is detected on the system PATH, ST Edge AI Core will use it to estimate the memory footprint of the converted model taking into accout also its code size: